Jesssullivan/Birdsong-AI-tmpUI/README.md

 ### *Additional bits:*

+- any notes on importing tflite in python3
+- looking forward to seeing the web annotator, would love to incorporate this as a game --> native app
+- thoughts on drumming up enthusiasm for open source / hacktoberfest?
+  - hardare?
+- any merlin apis or data sets?

 - Looking for any existing eBird / Merlin logic or an api we can employ right off the bat for ruling out species based on location & date? (even just eBird's "rare" label?)
 - Angling toward / hybrid Record --> Classify --> Annotate --> generate TFRecord demo